chris-pearce/scally/utilities/README.md

 So utilities are extremely powerful and are the real work horses of any sort of UI build especially large-scale UI builds, and here are some reasons why:

 - Your CSS will be a lot DRYer.
-- You can make far-reaching changes to your UI by simply modifying a utility only once.
+- You can make far-reaching changes to your UI with simple modifications to a single utility.
-- You can make safer changes because you know that when editing a utility you are only ever altering one responsibility.
+- You have confidence in your changes because edits to a utility only ever alter one responsibility.
 - You can combine utilities to make a variety of UI layouts.